wdi-sf-march-2014/address_book_api/README.md

 #### Sidekiq

 We want our api to respond to our rails front end quickly.
 Therefore the email sending should happen in a sidekiq worker.
-Start out having your code in the controller, then once you get it working, move it to a worker.
+In your email sender backend, use sidekiq when you get to sending an email.
+At first, start out having your code in the controller, then once you get it working, move it to a worker.

 #### Emailing

 Use action mailer to send your email.
+For more information on how to do this, use [these notes](https://github.com/wdi-sf-march-2014/notes/blob/master/RedisSidekiqAndActionMailer/redis_sidekiq_and_action_mailer.md)

 #### Hints